quadflor/Quadflor/README.md

 classification techniques using either the full-text or only the titles of the documents as input.
-We found that stochastic gradient descent (optimizing logistic loss) yields reasonably good classification results with respect to the training time (.485 sample-averaged F1 score on full-text, .429 on titles).
+We found that stochastic gradient descent (optimizing logistic loss) yields reasonably good classification results with respect to the training time (.485 sample-averaged F1 score on the full-text, .429 on the titles of an economics data set).
 When more training time can be afforded, decision trees on top of the SGD classifier could even raise the performance (.498 on full-text, .451 on titles).
 Finally, the Multilayer Perceptron requires the most training time and leads to the best results (.519 on full-text, .472 on titles).

 <!-- TODO insert results -->